Find Affordable College Courses

 Full Allied Health & Medical Assisting Services at International Business College - Indianapolis Report

-Ross Medical Education Center - Muncie ranked #9 on this year’s Best Allied Health Services Schools in Indiana list.
-Ross - Muncie is a small private for-profit school located in the small city of Muncie.
+With a ranking of #9, Ross Medical Education Center - Muncie did quite well on this year’s best schools for allied health and medical assisting services students.
+Ross - Muncie is a fairly small private for-profit school located in the city of Muncie.

 While working on their degree, medical assisting majors at Ross - Muncie accumulate an average of around $14,337 in student debt.